 Use color

-While you shouldn’t use too much color, you do need to use some color.
+When visualizing processes, be sure to incorporate color in your designs.
 While a black and white map is better than text alone, it looks static and does not draw the attention that color can draw.
 Color can be used to represent specific symbols, steps, or data.
 And color helps you to categorize, organize, and highlight important information.
 Consistent use of color makes it easier to understand what the information is telling you at a glance.

 Use shapes and symbols